tpremoli/ltn-demonstrator/docs/project_description.md

 ## Initial Requirements

 The initial requirements for this project should produce a rudimentary representation of key mechanics of a traffic simulator.
 In this sense, the initial requirements can be considered a minimum viable product (MVP).
-This should be produced with the intention back up a informed LTN scheme that is aimed at reducing the negative impacts of traffic on the surrounding residents.
 The simulation should have clearly visualised roads and agents in its environment.
-The affect of changes on the environment interacted by the user should be seen.
-When a simulation has been completed, statistics should be produced to represent key metrics derived from the project aim.
-Graphical output should further visualise these statistics for the user.
+When a simulation has been completed, statistics should be produced to represent key metrics derived from the project aim accompanied by clear graphical representation of results to the user.
+These results should visualise the changes the user makes through interacting with the simulation environment.
 The interactivity and visualisation of the simulation should be a creative educational tool for the users who come by the project at RAMM as well as serving to clearly convey information to users at Exeter City Council that will be able to produce presentable findings to members of the council and the public for decision making purposes.

 ### Representation of Agents